wordswords/dotfiles/README.md

 in every file - `a`, without raising errors if the matches are not found - `q` `update` saves the file only if it has been modified

+## Github Copilot

+The Github copilot plugin is installed.
+It assumes you have a subscription.

+1. `:Copilot enable` to enable autocompletes for the current buffer.
+2. `:Copilot disable` to disable autocompletes for the current buffer.
+3. `<TAB>` to accept current autocomplete.

 ## Vista Plugin

 Vista is used for coc.vim or ctags specific function lists for quickly jumping